-INCT 1100 - Logistics and Warehousing for Applied Technologies

-This course is an introduction to the logistics and warehousing career field.
-Students study the planning, management, and movement of people, materials, and products by road, air, rail, pipeline, and water.
-This course is designed as an introduction to the activities associated with transportation, warehousing/distribution/material handling, and inventory management, with particular attention to applications in the applied technologies area.
+INCT 1100 - Logistics and Warehousing for Applied Technologies warehousing/distribution/material handling, and inventory management, with particular attention to applications in the applied technologies area.
 Additional information includes industry history, legal and regulatory issues, documentation requirements, and safety and security concerns.
 This course prepares students to test for the nationally recognized certification as a Certified Logistics Associate (CLA).